mebeim/aoc/2021/README.md

 Today is a sad day for [CPython][wiki-cpython] apparently.
 My solution runs in around 2 seconds, which I find kind of annoying.
-Unfortunately, there isn't much to optimize in the code, apart from the obvious bounding-box calculation which as I said does not really represent a performance bottleneck.
+Unfortunately, there isn't much to optimize in the code, apart from the obvious bounding-box calculation, which as I said does not really represent a performance bottleneck.
 I believe the large amount of set insertions and checks is what makes the whole thing as slow as it is.
 Using [PyPy][misc-pypy] 7.3.5 gives me a speedup of about 2.55x (780ms